skienzmatishun/rippreport/content/p/alabama-sec-of-state-the-only-one/index.md

   recency_score: 3.816816740944404
   category_score: 0
   rank: 10
+summary: State officials quietly attempted to rewrite ethics laws to protect corrupt Baldwin County politicians from prosecution.
+Internal complaints and agency records reveal a paper trail of ignored violations and shameless self-dealing.
+The Ripp Report exposes how power players tried to legalise their own corruption before anyone noticed.
 ---
 Baldwin County has only one example of a state elected official, who received, and took action, on multiple complaints from the general public, related to possible election tampering.
 ONLY ONE, think about that!